 What Is Autophagy?

 Autophagy is one of the body’s many essential functions.
-Think of it as the body’s way of cleaning house.
+As you age, autophagy decreases, leading to cellular junk and dysfunctioning cells building up over time.
+You might think of it as the body’s way of cleaning house.
 During autophagy, your body replaces older, weak, and damaged cells with newer, healthier cells.
 This plays a huge role in cellular health, which becomes increasingly more important as we age.

 This process can help reduce the negative side-effects of aging.
 The body breaks down damaged cells and recycles parts that no longer function correctly.
 This allows the body to create new parts or repair the damaged parts until they’re ready to contribute again.